 Once removed from the mixture, rinse the cartridge filter thoroughly to ensure no muriatic acid is left on the filter.

 If your filter is still dirty after following these steps, it may be time to invest in a new cartridge filter.
-On average, cartridge filters need to be replaced every 3-5 years.
+On average, cartridge filters must be replaced every 3-5 years.

 Step nine: Put back the cartridge filter

-Now that your filter is sparkling clean, place the filter back into its housing unit, making sure all parts are in the correct place and that the filter is properly secured.
+Now that your filter is sparkling clean, place it back into its housing unit, ensuring all parts are in the correct place and that the filter is secured correctly.

 Step ten: Turn on the filtration system

 The final step is to turn the air filtration system back on.
-You will notice that your clean filter will result in a stronger suction of your pool cleaner, which in turn increases water flow.
+You will notice that your clean filter will result in a stronger pool cleaner suction, increasing water flow.

 Need Some Maintenance Help?